-The competition for the Three Minute Thesis in 2022 was moved to a virtual setting, where competitors recorded their presentations and judging was done asynchronously.
+The competition for the Three Minute Thesis in 2023 returned to in-person, where competitors made their presentations in front of a live audience and judges.
 Find out more about the competition and view the presentations.

 The rules of the competition, based on those from the 3MT® organization are as follows:

 - A single static image or slide is permitted (no slide transitions, animations or ‘movement’ of any description, the slide is to be presented from the beginning of the oration).

 - No additional electronic media (e.g. sound and video files) are permitted.

 - No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted.

 - Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.